 shell

-The shell command opens a bash shell within the development environment, with the entire project and all tools mapped in.
-The environment can be customised using options to the command.
+the entire project and all tools mapped in.
+The environment can be customised

 It has no sub-commands.